 TheBeekeeper.org is an initiative of BeeInventive Pty Ltd, a certified B Corp.

-Projects that BeeInventive is supporting in 2019:
+Projects that BeeInventive supported in 2021:

 Bee Friendly Farming Project by Pollinator Partnership

 This project provides region-specific guidelines for farmers and growers interested in promoting pollinator health on their lands; and provides a self-certification initiative that encourages farms to follow these criteria:

 Over 700 farms have certified in over 7 countries, with a major focus on the USA.

 The Green Carpenter Bee Conservation Project is helping to bring back the population of this iconic native bee species.
 This bee is extinct on mainland South Australia and Victoria, but still survives on Kangaroo Island and in New South Wales.

 However, their survival on Kangaroo Island is threatened after extensive and repeated bushfires in conservation areas burnt much of the softwood materials required by the bees for nest sites.